What do I need to know about Prompt Payment?

 - A prompt payment claim made by a party on a construction project

 The federal Prompt Pay Act requires federal construction contracts to include a clause obligating the prime contractor to pay subcontractors for “satisfactory” performance within seven days of receiving payment from the government.
+The timing for payment on projects other than federal projects vary from state to state and by project type.

 In 2011-2012, the Obama Administration provided supplemental guidance regarding the payment of subcontractors vis-a-vis the Prompt Pay Act.
 This originally provided that the government should pay small business contractors within 15 days of receiving a proper invoice.
 This was subsequently expanded to cover payments to subcontractors by requesting agencies “accelerate payments to all prime contractors, in order to allow them to provide prompt payments to small business subcontractors.”